Neurodivergent Mindfulness Teaching

 My Teaching

 I began teaching meditation in 2021 after graduating from Tara Brach and Jack Kornfield’s Mindfulness Meditation Teacher Certification Program.
-I teach secular mindfulness and I facilitate Buddhist groups at the Bozeman Dharma Center.
+I started my personal meditation practice in 2010.
+I grew into the practice through the Buddhist lens, including the Zen and Insight Meditation traditions, and I have been practicing Buddhist meditation for 16 years.